galaxyproject/gxadmin/docs/README.meta.md

 You can add your own functions which are included in this output, using the $GXADMIN_SITE_SPECIFIC file.
-They must start with the prefix "query_server-", e.g. "query_server-mymetric".
+They must start with the prefix "server_", e.g. "server_mymetric".
 They should include a date filter as well, or the metrics reported here will be less useful.

     $ gxadmin meta slurp-day 2019-01-01
     server-allocated-cpu.daily,job_runner_name=condor cpu_years=102.00